PlathC/VitalRecordAnalyser/Readme.md

 ### CivilRegistryAnalyser

 - Auto segmentation of a text sample image
-- Detection of text inside fragment images
+- Text recognition on fragmented images
+- Text features extractions with NLP.

 ## Assets